All Episodes

 And then, of course, there's the opposition.

-No matter what the elites do in a so-called free trade agreement, organized labor in this country is of the opinion, since NAFTA in the last 20-some years, of the opinion that all these free trade agreements simply result in the loss of American jobs and pressure, downward pressures on wages for everybody that's left.
+No matter what the elites do in a so-called free trade agreement, organized labor in this country is of the opinion, since NAFTA in the last 20-some years, of the opinion that all these free trade agreements simply result in the loss of American jobs and downward pressures on wages for everybody that's left.

 Duh, hard to argue with that.

-Because for whatever reason, and the and the question is being asked publicly today, why is Obama supporting this?
+So Democrats are caught in a real pickle because, for whatever reason, and the question is being asked publicly today: why is Obama supporting this?

 Why is he supporting this?

-That is the question that I mean it it's it's reverberating through liberal and progressive circles today.
+That is the question that, I mean, it's reverberating through liberal and progressive circles today because labor has just gone to the mattresses.

 You know, this is the moment.

-I mean, radio and television ads against them, saying you better vote against this TPP, it's a destroyer of America American jobs and so forth and so on.
+It's a destroyer of American jobs and so forth and so on.

 Wow.

-Um, here's Obama and a whole bunch of multinational corporations.
+On the other side, here's Obama and a whole bunch of multinational corporations.

-I mean Elizabeth Warren's got to be gnashing her teeth, saying this is we've got to do this.
+I mean, Elizabeth Warren's got to be gnashing her teeth, saying this is, we've got to do this.

 Now, he has an argument about why we ought to do it.